maximilianh/cellBrowser/docs/howto.rst

 Next, you will use cbImportSeurat to create the files needed for a cell browser using the data in the RDS file::

-  cbImportSeurat -i myDataset.rds -o myRdsImport -n my-dataset
+  cbImportSeurat -i myDataset.rds -o myRdsImport -n seurat-import

 Note: cbImportSeurat will work with RDS files from Seurat v2 or v3.
 When importing data, you need to have installed the same version of Seurat that was used to create the RDS file.